outscale/osc-libcurl-examples/rust/README.md

 ## Example 2
 This example show how to make a call to the API and retreive the data inside a variable.
+> **Note** : Libcurl show a failure message saying that it failed to write the output.
+Ignore it.

 ## Example 3
 This example show how to make a call to the API with POST data.